This Hot Pepper Jelly Cheese Brick is delicious and easy to make! A perfect appetizer for your Thanksgiving or Holiday celebration.

 I still cannot believe Thanksgiving is the next week!

-For now, I’m trying to focus in one thing at the time.
+I’m trying to focus on one thing at a time.
 So today we are going to talk about delicious party food.

-This Hot Pepper Jelly Cheese Brick is a real crowd pleaser!
+This Hot Pepper Jelly Cheese Brick is a real crowd-pleaser!

-- 1/2 green pepper diced
+- 1/2 green pepper, diced

-- 1/2 red pepper diced
+- 1/2 red pepper, diced

 - 1 cups of sugar

 - 1 teaspoon hot sauce, or to taste (optional)

 - 1 (8 oz) cream cheese brick

 - Combine all ingredients less the cream cheese in a medium saucepan.
 Cook mixture over medium-low heat, stirring occasionally until the mixture has reduced by half and thicken, about 25 – 30 minutes.